 Welcome to the online version of the gallery @ Weather Hill Farm.
 Due to the fluctuating nature of our business, we often have many more illustrations and paintings by Eric Sloane than pictured throughout this website.
 We strive to bring to our clients unique and unusual items as well as “new to market” paintings of exceptional quality to appeal to the discriminating collector.
-We sell those works by Sloane which represent the highest levels of his skills, works in which we have the utmost confidence in the quality, condition, emotional impact, and current and future value – and we often use our own capital to do so.
+We sell those works by Sloane which represent the highest levels of his skills, works in which we have the utmost confidence in the quality, condition, emotional impact, and current and future value.
 We encourage you to visit and browse our selection in a unique and relaxed environment and we always welcome your questions.
 For more information on any of our offerings, please feel free to email us or to call us at 570-204-2906.
 We would be pleased to help you.

 Pictured above – A West Wind by Eric Sloane, N.A.
 Bold and dramatic oil on canvas, a relatively rare choice of surface for Sloane.
 Re-framed in a elegant, period-correct frame.
 Approximately 27.5″ tall x 35.5″ wide; Framed dimensions: Approximately 32″ tall x 40.5″ wide.
 Please contact the gallery for pricing.